Ashur-dan II: Accomplishments

 After re-establishing Assyria's borders, Ashur-Dan went through an extensive period of resettlement and land reclamation.
 Ashur-Dan also left his mark on the Craftsman’s Gate and the New Palace by performing construction on both sites.
 His basic ideology and strategy laid the foundation for the Neo-Assyrian period, which was elaborated by his successors.
 He was able to establish a uniformly structured political entity with well-defined and well-structured borders.
 His conquest is presented as a return of stability and prosperity after a perceived unlawful period of intrusion.
 The displaced Assyrians were rehoused in towns and the resettled lands were fortified with agricultural growth.
 The decline of Early Assyria was largely due to a lack of systematic administration and an influx of Arameans.
 Ashur-Dan established government offices in all provinces, creating a strong administrative presence in the areas under his rule.
 At the end of the millennium, Assyria was surrounded by enemies to the south, in and around Babylonia, to the west by the Arameans in Syria, and to the north and east by the Nairi people.
 Ashur-Dan successfully expanded Assyrian territory surrounded by formidable foes and established provincial administration that once again transformed Assyria from a territorial power to an imperial power known as the Neo-Assyrian Empire.
 The Neo-Assyrian Empire was a diverse and multi-ethnic state from people from many tribes of different origins.
 It was a uniformly structured political entity with well-defined and well-guarded borders, and the Assyrian kings certainly regarded it as a unified whole, "the land of Aššur", whose territory they constantly strove to expand.
 To the outside world, it likewise was a unified, monolithic whole, whose inhabitants were unhesitatingly identified as Assyrians regardless of their ethnic backgrounds.

 Succession

 Ashur-Dan was succeeded by his son, Adad-nirari II (911–891 BC).
 He continued to campaign repeatedly in areas that his father had attacked, expanding on his father’s achievements.
-He ruled two years less than his father, but the number and range of his military campaigns were greater.
+He ruled two years fewer than his father, but the number and range of his military campaigns were greater.
 To the west he marched as far as the Balikh river, to the south as far as the middle Euphrates, to the north as far as the southern regions of Lake Van, and to the east he penetrated the Zagros mountains.
 Three versions of his annals are known.
 Altogether the annals cover campaigns from the accession to the eighteenth regnal year.